PatrickFlynn/GettingCleaningDataCoursera/Codebook.md

 Newly Added Variables
 ---
-subjectID <- Integer between 1 and 30 indicating a unique research participant activity <- Activity participant was taking (WALKING /WALKING_UPSTAIRS/WALKING_DOWNSTAIRS/SITTING/STANDING /LAYING)
++ subjectID <- Integer between 1 and 30 indicating a unique research participant
++ activity <- Activity participant was taking (WALKING /WALKING_UPSTAIRS/WALKING_DOWNSTAIRS/SITTING/STANDING
+/LAYING)

 Previous Variables
 ---
-tBodyAcc-XYZ
++ tBodyAcc-XYZ
-tGravityAcc-XYZ
++ tGravityAcc-XYZ
-tBodyAccJerk-XYZ
++ tBodyAccJerk-XYZ
-tBodyGyro-XYZ
++ tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
++ tBodyGyroJerk-XYZ
-tBodyAccMag
++ tBodyAccMag
-tGravityAccMag
++ tGravityAccMag
-tBodyAccJerkMag
++ tBodyAccJerkMag
-tBodyGyroMag
++ tBodyGyroMag
-tBodyGyroJerkMag
++ tBodyGyroJerkMag
-fBodyAcc-XYZ
++ fBodyAcc-XYZ
-fBodyAccJerk-XYZ
++ fBodyAccJerk-XYZ
-fBodyGyro-XYZ
++ fBodyGyro-XYZ
-fBodyAccMag
++ fBodyAccMag
-fBodyAccJerkMag
++ fBodyAccJerkMag
-fBodyGyroMag
++ fBodyGyroMag
-fBodyGyroJerkMag
++ fBodyGyroJerkMag

-The set of variables that were estimated from these signals and kept in the cleaned data are: mean(): Mean value std(): Standard deviation
+The set of variables that were estimated from these signals and kept in the cleaned data are:
++mean(): Mean value
++std(): Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable: gravityMean tBodyAccMean tBodyAccJerkMean tBodyGyroMean tBodyGyroJerkMean
+These are used on the angle() variable:
++ gravityMean
++ tBodyAccMean
++ tBodyAccJerkMean
++ tBodyGyroMean
++ tBodyGyroJerkMean

 Summary
 ---